jMampaey/jMampaey/_posts/2026-01-16-animation-blending.md

 ![Separation of Concerns]({{ '/assets/images/separation_of_concerns.png' | relative_url }})

 This separation paid immediate dividends:
-- **Debugging was surgical.** Animation math bugs stayed in BlendMotion.
+- **Debugging was surgical.** Animation bugs stayed in BlendMotion.
 Rendering issues stayed in the engine.
 Clean separation, clear boundaries.
 - **Optimization was targeted.** When profiling revealed animation evaluation as a bottleneck I could focus entirely on BlendMotion's math without touching engine code.
 This separation meant I could reason about performance in isolation.
 - **Design decisions were clearer.** Should root motion extraction live in BlendMotion or in the engine?
 The boundary forced me to think: "Is this animation math or engine integration?"
 That clarity prevented the architectural muddle that kills projects.